Court: Constitutional ban on high fines applies to states

 Justice Ruth Bader Ginsburg wrote the court’s opinion in favor of Tyson Timbs, of Marion, Indiana.
 The ruling also could buttress efforts to limit the confiscation by local law enforcement of property belonging to someone suspected of a crime.
 Police and prosecutors often keep the proceeds.

 Ginsburg read a summary of her opinion from the bench.
-She missed arguments last month, but returned to the bench on Tuesday.
+She missed arguments last month, but returned to the bench Tuesday.